kingori/ksp_test/README.md

 mypkg.ServiceC
 ```

 In this case, `mypkg.ServiceD` is omiitted.
+ServiceD.kt in `src/alhpaDebug` also has `@AutoService(MyService::class)` annotation, so it should be included in `mypkg.MyService` file.

 ## how to fix problem

-Just update android gradle plugin to latest version in build.gradle like below.
+Maybe this is bug of android gradle plugin 7.3.1.
+So, just update android gradle plugin to latest version in `build.gradle` like below and you can see correct result.

 ```
 // Top-level build file where you can add configuration options common to all sub-projects/modules. plugins {